AdobeDocs/adobe-creativity-mcp/src/pages/prompts-and-workflows/index.md

 ## Share your workflow

-Got a prompt that works well for you? [link to community, feedback form, or social tag]
+Got a prompt that works well for you, or have any questions?
+[Share with us on Discord](http://discord.gg/tppGPapr2e).